ntampellini/TSCoDe/README.md

 - **DIST** - Manually imposed distance between specified atom pairs, in Angstroms.
 Syntax uses parenthesis and commas: `DIST(a=2.345,b=3.67,c=2.1)`

+- **KCAL** - Trim output structures to a given value of relative energy.
+Syntax: `KCAL=n`, where n can be an integer or float.

 - **LET** - Overrides safety checks that prevent the program from running too large calculations.

 - **LEVEL** - Manually set the MOPAC theory level to be used, default is PM7.
 Syntax: `LEVEL=PM7`

+- **MMFF** - Use the Merck Molecular Force Field during the OpenBabel pre-optimization (default is UFF).

 - **NEB** - Perform an automatical NEB TS search after the partial optimization step, inferring reagents and products.
 This option is only really usable for those reactions in which two (or three) molecules are bound together (or strongly interacting) after the TS, with no additional species involved.
 For example, cycloaddition reactions are great candidates while atom transfer reactions (*i.e.* epoxidations) are not.